sciknoworg/ald-ale-orkg-review/README.md

 https://orkg.org/comparisons/R1469383

 #### 3. NL easy query
-Which phosphors were coated with SiO₂ in the ORKG comparison R1469383 that represents Table 3 of the review ‘Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications’?
+Short: Which phosphors were coated with SiO₂ in the ORKG comparison R1469383 that represents Table 3 of the review ‘Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications’?
+Detailed: Please provide a table in CSV format that includes all rows from Table 3 of the paper "Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications" where the coating material contains "SiO2".
+The table should have columns for "phosphor", and "coating", with one row per result.
 SPARQL: https://tinyurl.com/Phosphor-SiO2-ALD

 #### 4. NL complex query
-Among Eu²⁺-doped phosphors with red emission in the ORKG comparison R1469383 (Table 3 of ‘Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications’), which ALD coatings were deposited at temperatures ≤150 °C with optimal thickness ≤20 nm, and what precursor schemes were used?
+Short: Among Eu²⁺-doped phosphors with red emission in the ORKG comparison R1469383 (Table 3 of ‘Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications’), which ALD coatings were deposited at temperatures ≤150 °C with optimal thickness ≤20 nm, and what precursor schemes were used?
+Detailed: In Table 3 of the paper titled "Atomic layer deposition on particulate materials from 1988 through 2023: A quantitative review of technologies, materials and applications," retrieve all rows where the phosphor material contains "Eu2+" and the emission color is "red."
+Additionally, filter the rows to include only those where the ALD deposition temperature is less than or equal to 150 °C and the ALD coating thickness is less than or equal to 20 nm.
+For each qualifying row, include the phosphor material, coating material, ALD precursor scheme, ALD deposition temperature, and ALD coating thickness.
+The result must be returned as one single table only, in CSV format, with one row per result, and with the following columns: phosphor_value, coating_value, precursors_value, temp_num, thick_num.
 SPARQL: https://tinyurl.com/Red-Eu2-ALD-thinlowT

 ---